jsonquerylang/jsonquery/README.md

 ["sort", "age", "asc"]
 ```

-Most of the functions use property names like `age` in the example above.
-Nested properties can be specified using an array.
+Nested properties can be specified using a _path_: an array with properties.
 The following example will sort an array in descending order by a nested property `city` inside an object `address`:

 ```json
 ["sort", ["address", "city"], "desc"]